polkadot-developers/substrate-developer-hub.github.io/readme.md

 We have a *staging* deployment at [devhub-maindocs.herokuapp.com](https://devhub-maindocs.herokuapp.com), which is hosted on Heroku.
 Please check with the devhub team for the username and password to access the staging site.

 To deploy to staging, you could push to the `staging-source` branch in the repository.
 This will trigger the CI to build the website, pull in multilingual translations from crowdin, and have the final built static site being pushed to `staging` branch.
-This in turns triggers Heroku to pick up the latest commit from `staging` branch and deploy to the staging site.
+This in turn triggers Heroku to pick up the latest commit from `staging` branch and deploy to the staging site.

 ## License